p-sto/design_patterns/patterns/5_Abstract_Factory/description.md

 Relation between engine and transmission can be a good example.
 It's popular for car manufacturers to offer specific engines with specific transmissions.
-Let's define an interface `IMotorSystem` which will provide methods `getEngine()` and `getTransmission()`.
-Next we'll define `Engine` and `Transmission` abstract classes from which particular implementations will inherit.
+An interface `IMotorSystem` provides methods `getEngine()` and `getTransmission()`. `Engine` and `Transmission` define abstract classes from which particular implementations will inherit.

-Lets define 3 motors:
+Heaving 3 motors:
  - small
  - medium
  - big

-Small one will work only with 5 speed manual gearbox, medium with 6 speed manual while biggest engine will be available either with 6 speed manual or 7 speed automatic.
+Small one works only with 5 speed manual gearbox, medium with 6 speed manual while biggest engine is available either with 6 speed manual or 7 speed automatic.

 As it's shown, some objects (engine types and transmission) can only work together